 A student who wishes to change or add a major or minor to their program of study must complete a Request to Declare, Change or Add Major/Minor form, obtain the appropriate signatures and submit the form to the Registrar's Office.
-The Registrar's Office will make the requested adjustments in the University data system and notify the student and the appropriate department secretary of the change.
-As needed, the department secretary, with the consent of the department chair, will assign a new advisor, inform the previous advisor of the change and request any accumulated documentation be forwarded to the new advisor for his/her use.
+The Registrar's Office will make the requested adjustments in the University data system and notify the student and the appropriate department assistant of the change.
+As needed, the department assistant, with the consent of the department chair, will assign a new advisor, and inform the student and new advisor of the change.